by John Salt - Updated September 2023

 As indicated earlier, there are three main reasons electric RC helicopters have caught up to the performance of nitro helis and are poised to surpass them in some areas:

 The photo above shows how these three main components are connected electrically.

 Brushless DC motor is actually an incorrect description for these motors.
 They are in fact a 3 phase AC motor, but the hobby industry has more or less adopted, and uses the fundamentally incorrect description.
 Likely because it's easier and more intuitive for people to understand.

 Sounds kinda funny when you say your RC helicopter is powered by a 3 phase AC motor when the power source is a DC battery.
 People will look at you like you have lost your marbles, but you know better :-)

 Without these three technologies, electric RC helicopters would remain small with poor performance.

 As LiPo batteries continue to come down in cost, the NiMH and NiCad type battery packs have pretty much been completely phased out other than on the cheapest and smallest electric powered RC helicopters.
-LiPo's packs are used in pretty much every helicopter now (or LiFe - another form of lithium rechargeable chemistry).
+LiPo's packs are used in pretty much every electric powered RC helicopter now (or LiFe - another form of lithium rechargeable chemistry).